esphome/esphome-docs/components/sensor/pzemac.rst

       - Images/screenshots/example configs of this device being used in action.

 .. figure:: images/ESPHome-wemos-d1-pzem016_bb.png
     :align: center
-    :width: 20.0%
+    :width: 50.0%

-    PZEM-016 connected to a Wemos D1 mini
+    PZEM-016 connected to a Wemos D1 mini.

 The ``pzemac`` sensor platform allows you to use PZEM-004T V3 and PZEM-014/PZEM-016 energy monitors (`website <https://innovatorsguru.com/pzem-004t-v3/>`__,